Republic of Siena: Decline

-Petrucci Era
+Petrucci era

 The Noveschi returned to the city under Pandolfo Petrucci in 1487.
 Pandolfo slowly gathered many political offices and grew his influence until 1500, when with the execution of his father-in-law Niccolò Borghese for conspiracy to murder him, as well as with the support of Florence and of Alfonso of Calabria, Pandolfo was able to seize complete control of the city.
-Though a tyrant, Pandolfo brought Siena back to prosperity, favoring arts and sciences, as well as improving its economy.
+Though an autocrat, Pandolfo brought Siena back to prosperity, favoring arts and sciences, as well as improving its economy.
 Pandolfo was succeeded by his son Borghese Petrucci.
 After only 4 years of rule, Borghese was ousted by his cousin, cardinal Raffaello Petrucci, helped by Pope Leo X. In the wake of more responsibilities from the Church, Raffaello was forced to cede the city to his nephew, Francesco Petrucci, who only ruled for a year before being ousted by Pandolfo's youngest son, Fabio.
 Fabio was exiled in 1525 by the Sienese people, marking the end of the Petrucci era.